Do coffee grounds keep bugs away? Experts have the answers

 There are a number of ways you can use burnt coffee grounds as a bug repellent, and you may find it helpful to try out different methods depending on the type of bugs you have.

-However, before you can create these natural insecticides you will need to prepare the burnt coffee grounds.
-You can buy fresh ground coffee bags from Amazon either already brewed or burnt.
+However, you will need to prepare the burnt coffee grounds before you can create these natural insecticides.
+You can buy fresh ground coffee bags from Amazon, either brewed or burnt.

-To burn your coffee grounds, use them as you would normally when brewing your coffee to drink, but then brew the same grounds a second time.
+To burn your coffee grounds, use them as you would normally when making coffee at home with one of the best French presses, but then brew the same grounds a second time.
 After a double brew, toss the grounds in a dry pan to ensure the fragrance is enhanced and extracted from the coffee.

 Use different methods for different bugs

-A.H David, owner of Pest Control Weekly says that the idea of using coffee grounds to repel bugs is quite popular, but the effectiveness of coffee grounds as a pest deterrent is somewhat mixed, depending on the bug.
+A.H David, owner of Pest Control Weekly explains the effectiveness of coffee grounds as a pest deterrent and best application techniques to use will depend on the bug.

 • Mosquitoes, bees, and wasps – Coffee grounds can also be used as a DIY repellent for flying pests like mosquitoes, and bees, and for getting rid of wasps.
-By burning the coffee grounds in the same way you would burn incense helps keep these bugs away as they do not like the smell produced by the smoke.
+Burning the coffee grounds in the same way you would burn incense helps keep these bugs away as they do not like the smell produced by the smoke.
+Simply let shade dry some coffee grounds and burn the coffee ash in any heat-proof bowl until it results in smoke to repel mosquitoes.

 Can you burn coffee grounds in a wood burner?